contagon/evalio/README.md

 By default, all pipelines are not included due to their large dependencies.
 CMake will look for them in the `cpp/bindings/pipelines-src` directory.
 If you'd like to add them, simply run the `clone_pipelines.sh` script that will clone and patch them appropriately.

 When these pipelines are included, the number of dependencies increases significantly, so have provided a [docker image](https://github.com/contagon/evalio/pkgs/container/evalio_manylinux_2_28_x86_64) that includes all dependencies for building as well as a VSCode devcontainer configuration.
 When opening in VSCode, you'll automatically be prompted to open in this container.

+## Contributing

+Contributions are always welcome!
+Feel free to open an issue, pull request, etc. We're happy to help you get started.
+The following are rough instructions for specifically adding additional datasets or pipelines.

+### Datasets
+Datasets are easy to add, simply drop your file into the [python/evalio/datasets](python/evalio/datasets/) folder, and add it into the [init](python/evalio/datasets/__init__.py) file.

+### Pipelines
+If adding in a python pipeline, it's near identical to adding a dataset.
+Drop your file into the [python/evalio/pipelines](python/evalio/pipelines/) folder, and add it into the [init](python/evalio/pipelines/__init__.py) file.

+C++ pipelines are more involved (and probably worth the effort).
+Your header file belongs in the [cpp/bindings/pipelines](cpp/bindings/pipelines/) folder.
+To get it to build, make sure it's added to [clone_pipelines.sh](clone_pipelines.sh), the proper [CMakeLists.txt](cpp/bindings/CMakeLists.txt), and the [bindings.h] header.
+Finally, make sure all dependencies are also added to the docker build script, found in the [docker](docker/) folder.